Here is how

 wget -O - https://dev2day.de/pms/dev2day-pms.gpg.key | apt-key add -

 gpg: no valid OpenPGP data found.

-PLEX is a media server platform that will stream all sorts of media to all sorts of devices, both at home and elsewhere.
+Plex is a media server platform that will stream all sorts of media to all sorts of devices, both at home and elsewhere.
 It is derived from the Xbox media center (like KODI) but has evolved far since then.
-IT supports many types of media and ingrates with tidal.
-To run all this at homey need a server – a computer that can connect to all data source and provide the content to other devices.
-Depending on the content the content, a fairly powerful device is needed – especially when video must be transcoded between formats and resolutions.
+It supports many types of media and integrates with Tidal.
+To run all this at home you need a server – a computer that can connect to all data sources and provide the content to other devices.
+Depending on the content, a fairly powerful device is needed – especially when video must be transcoded between formats and resolutions.

 What is Rasberry Pi?

 The Raspberry Pi is a small single-board computer which is designed to be affordable (and it is).
 It can in principle be used as a desktop computer, but has also found uses in many DIY projects where some computer power is required, but smallness and affordability is preferred.